centrifugal/centrifuge/_examples/chat_json/readme.md

-Example demonstrates simple chat with JSON protocol.
+Example demonstrates a simple chat with JSON protocol.

 Client uses Websocket by default, but you can simply uncomment one line in `index.html` to use SockJS instead.